ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 Please note that the provided source code does not contain all of the functionality to produce this output.
-As explained in the next section, you are invited to add all of the missing features to ensure that `average` produces the expected output.
+As explained in the next section, you are invited to add all of the missing features to ensure that `converter` produces the expected output.
 Once the program is working correctly, it should produce all of the expected output described in this section.

 ???+ note

-    Don't forget that if you want to run the `average` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `average` directory that contains the project's source code.
+    Don't forget that if you want to run the `converter` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `converter` directory that contains the project's source code.
 Finally, remember that before running the program you must run `poetry install` to add the dependencies.

 ## Adding Functionality

-If you study the file `average/average/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `average` will produce correct output.
+If you study the file `converter/converter/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `converter` will produce correct output.
 If you run the provided test suite with the command `poetry run task test` you will see that it produces output like the following:

 ```
-    def test_average_computation_five_numbers():
+    def test_converter_computation_five_numbers():
-        """Confirm that it is possible to average together five non-zero numbers."""
+        """Confirm that it is possible to converter together five non-zero numbers."""
         number_list = """-72
             29
             61
             -42
             44"""
-        average_value = main.compute_average(number_list)
+        converter_value = main.compute_converter(number_list)
->       assert average_value == ((-72 + 29 + 61 + -42 + 44) / 5)
+>       assert converter_value == ((-72 + 29 + 61 + -42 + 44) / 5)
 E       assert 0 == (((((-72 + 29) + 61) + -42) + 44) / 5)
 ```

-Note that this test case fails because of the fact that, by default, the `compute_average` function returns `0` instead of the correct arithmetic mean of the numbers specified in the `number_list` variable.
-You will need to add source code to the `compute_average` function so that it correctly calculates the average of the input values!
+Note that this test case fails because of the fact that, by default, the `compute_converter` function returns `0` instead of the correct arithmetic mean of the numbers specified in the `number_list` variable.
+You will need to add source code to the `compute_converter` function so that it correctly calculates the converter of the input values!

-In summary, you should implement the following functions for the `average`
+In summary, you should implement the following functions for the `converter`
 program:

-- `def compute_average(contents: str) -> float:`
+- `def compute_converter(contents: str) -> float:`
-- `def average(dir: Path = typer.Option(None), file: Path = typer.Option(None)) -> None:`
+- `def converter(dir: Path = typer.Option(None), file: Path = typer.Option(None)) -> None:`

-It is worth noting that the `compute_average` function accepts as input a `str` that is a one-number-per-line encoding of the file that contains the integer numbers.
-This means that `compute_average` will need to iterate through each line in the file and convert the text-based encoding of the number to an `int`.
+It is worth noting that the `compute_converter` function accepts as input a `str` that is a one-number-per-line encoding of the file that contains the integer numbers.
+This means that `compute_converter` will need to iterate through each line in the file and convert the text-based encoding of the number to an `int`.
-The `compute_average` function should also handle the circumstance in which the user-provided file (i.e., `numbers.txt`) does not have any numbers inside of it!
+The `compute_converter` function should also handle the circumstance in which the user-provided file (i.e., `numbers.txt`) does not have any numbers inside of it!
-If there were no numbers in the file, then the function can return `-1` to indicate that it did not compute an average.
-As you are finishing your implementation of the `compute_average` function, you should also ensure that, if all of the numbers inside of the file are `0`, then it returns an average of `0`.
+If there were no numbers in the file, then the function can return `-1` to indicate that it did not compute an converter.
+As you are finishing your implementation of the `compute_converter` function, you should also ensure that, if all of the numbers inside of the file are `0`, then it returns an converter of `0`.

 ## Running Checks